Princessgladys/googleresourcefinder/readme.txt

-The application won't work unless you populate it with a little data.

 To get started:

     hg clone https://resourcemapper.googlecode.com/hg/ resourcemapper
+    export PATH=$(pwd)/resourcemapper/tools:$PATH

+The tools/ directory contains useful tools and scripts, so you will probably find it convenient to have in your PATH.

-Then start the server:
+To start the server:

-    dev_appserver.py app
+    gae run app

-You ned to create a user to user the app, even locally In the admin console:
-Authorization(email='test@example.com', description='Test').put()

-Now connect to the server like this:

-    tools/console.py resourcemapper localhost:8080

-Log in with any username and password.
+You can connect to your local running instance using the admin console like so (log in with any non-blank username and password):

-At the Python prompt:

-    Country(key_name='ht', title='Haiti').put()
-    execfile('tools/setup.py')

-To reload the database (from hospitals.kml in the current directory):
+    console resourcemapper localhost:8080

+To use the app (even locally), you need an Authorization entity.
+To create one, execute this command in the console:

+>>> Authorization(email='test@example.com', description='Test').put()

+The application won't work unless you populate it with a little data.
+To initialize the datastore (you will need the hospitals.kml file), do this:

-    from load_kml_hospitals import *
+>>> from load_kml_hospitals import *
-    v = setup_new_version()
+>>> v = setup_new_version()
-    load_kml_file(v, 'hospitals.kml')
+>>> load_kml_file(v, 'hospitals.kml')

 Dump of a conversation with Ka-Ping who created the app, about the data model: